 Call us at 844-576-0019

 a.
 Finding burial insurance for seniors over 60 is simple and easy.
-This product is specifically designed for this age group.
-With an affordable monthly payment, your family will be taken care of after you have left them.
+This product is specifically designed for seniors 50 – 85.
+With an affordable monthly payment, your family will be taken care of after you are gone.

 b.
-Depending on your health, age, gender, and the coverage amount, the plan and price you can qualify for will be unique to you.
+Depending on your health, age, gender, and the coverage amount, the plan and price you qualify for will be unique.

 c.
 Work with an agent that has access to many different plans.
 This will allow you to receive the lowest price and best plan structure for your specific needs.